Can my child have a taster class before enrolling?

 Does my child have to take examinations?

 As a school we do encourage our pupils to take examinations to instil discipline with the aim of achieving the best results possible.
-We are proud of them and want them to have their achievements recognised by an independent person.
+We are proud of them and want them to have their achievements recognised by an independent body.
 Should a pupil not wish to enter for the Examination we will respect their choice as an individual.
-There may be alternative options for rewarding their achievements.
-Please contact the Principal for more information.
+There may be alternative options for rewarding their achievements; please contact the Principal for more information.

 What’s involved in taking an exam?

-Unless your child is already taking two classes a week (which we encourage) they will need to ‘double up’ with another class each week for the term before the exam to consolidate knowledge.
+From Primary upwards (unless your child is already taking two classes a week, which we encourage) your child will need to ‘double up’ with another class each week for the 6 weeks before the exam to consolidate knowledge.
 This is in the best interests of the pupil to ensure they enter the exam with confidence.

-The results are processed by the awarding bodies and certificated are returned to us.
+The results are processed by the awarding bodies and certificated are returned to us, usually within two months.

 Where can I buy the uniform?

-All our uniform is available to purchase through our new online shop.
+All our uniform is available to purchase through our online shop.
 We aim to deliver the products to the pupil’s next class ready for collection.
-Much of our uniform is bespoke to the school and is hand made by our supplier in the Midlands.
+Our uniform is bespoke to the school and is hand made by our supplier in the Midlands.
 Other brands may not match our colours and will therefore not be acceptable for examinations.

 Do you offer a scholarship programme?

 Yes we do: it’s one of our founding principles.
-It was brought into practice by our Patron Edwina Norris to ensure that every child has an equal opportunity to succeed.
+It was brought into practice by our Patron, Mrs Edwina Norris, to ensure that every child has an equal opportunity to succeed.
 Please contact the office confidentially if you feel this opportunity may be of use to you.